TanStack/router/docs/framework/react/api/router/useRouterStateHook.md

 - Optional
 - If supplied, this function will be called with the [`RouterState`](./RouterStateType.md) object and the return value will be returned from `useRouterState`.

+### `opts.structuralSharing` option

+- Type: `boolean`
+- Optional
+- Configures whether structural sharing is enabled for the value returned by `select`.
+- See the [Render Optimizations guide](../../guide/render-optimizations.md) for more information.

 ## useRouterState returns

 - The current [`RouterState`](./RouterStateType.md) object or `TSelected` if a `select` function is provided.